vimana-cloud/vimana/docs/glossary.md

    at the finest grain of geographic specificity.
-   Corresponds to a [provider's](#provider) "zone" (i.e. an AWS *zone* or GCP *zone*), or some complete datacenter in which Actio runs.
+   Corresponds to a [provider's](#provider) "zone" (i.e. an AWS *zone* or GCP *zone*), or some complete datacenter in which Vimana runs.
    Corresponds to the `zone` of an [Envoy `Locality`]

 [best practices]: https://protobuf.dev/programming-guides/dos-donts/